mvysny/mvysny.github.io/_posts/2022-5-23-on-simplicity.md

 ## Undesign

-Keep your design as much as possible.
-Don't drink the kool aid of MVC, MVP, MVVM, Hexagonal and other whatnot architectures.
+Keep your design as simple as possible.
+Don't drink the kool aid of MVC, MVP, MVVM, Hexagonal and other crap.
 From my experience, every time someone used a fancy architecture, there was a bunch of frustrated developers trying to maintain that bullshit.
 If the architecture is not making maintenance easier, it is wrong and must be removed.
 If the architect disagrees, make him the sole maintainer of the app.
+Let him live with it.

 ## Eat Your Own Dogfood